ericlind/data-mgmt-4-biologists/assignments/orig/r-intro.md

 ---
 layout: page
 element: assignment
-title: Introduction to R and RStudio
+title: Workflow with git and RStudio
 language: R
-exercises: ['Basic Expressions', 'Basic Variables', 'More Variables', 'Built-in Functions', 'Modify the Code', 'Code Shuffle', 'Bird Banding', 'Shrub Volume Vectors', 'Shrub Volume Data Frame']
+exercises: ['Install packages', 'Create script', 'Create function', 'Read in data']
 ---

 #### Learning Objectives

 > Following this assignment students should be able to:
 >
-> - execute simple math in the R console
-> - assign and manipulate variables
-> - use built-in functions for math and stats
+> - explain why coding is advantageous for data management
-> - understand the assignment and execute flow of an R script
-> - understand the vector and data frame object structures
+> - format R code for readability and clarity
-> - assign, subset, and manipulate data in a vector
+> - add comments and breaks to R code
+> - call R scripts from within R scripts (sourcing)
-> - execute vector algebra
+> - write simple custom R functions
-> - import data frames and interact with columns as vectors
+> - organize and R project and workspace
+> - connect to git, and perform `commit`, `push`, and `pull`

 {% include reading.html %}